 From 1882–1887 the site was mined extensively, and according to admirers, it produced crystals “as large as an eggplant” and “bigger than a polo or croquet ball.”
-By 1887 or 1888, the mine was depleted.
+Presently many challenges to effectively mine due to the high altitude in the Himalayas, the mines only ran during the summer months and by 1887, the mine was depleted.

 Because the countries of Pakistan and Afghanistan share a border, sapphires are often smuggled out of Afghanistan and sold in Pakistani markets.
 Many are not aware that Pakistan has its own wealth of gemstone deposits because they remain unexploited.